 In our company's dual-class voting structure, each share of Class A common stock has one vote and each share of Class B common stock has 10 votes.
-As a result, Mr. Page and Mr. Brin currently control over 51% of our company's total voting power, with all insiders controlling nearly 60% of the vote.
+As a result, Mr. Page and Mr. Brin currently control over 51% of our company's total voting power, while owning less than 13% of stock.
+All insiders control nearly 57% of the vote.
 This raises concerns that the interests of public shareholders may be subordinated to those of our co-founders.

 By allowing certain stock to have more voting power than other stock our company takes our public shareholder money but does not let us have an equal voice in our company's management.
 Without a voice, shareholders cannot hold management accountable.
-For example, despite the fact that more than 85% of outsiders (average shareholders) voted AGAINST the creation of a third class of stock (class C), the weight of the insiders' 10 votes per share allowed the passage of this proposal.
+For example, despite the fact that more than 85% of outsiders (average shareholders) voted AGAINST the creation of a third class of stock (class C) in 2012, the weight of the insiders' 10 votes per share allowed the passage of this proposal.